GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

 > [!Warning|style:callout|label:Warning|iconVisibility:visible]
 > * ESP32 systems **must be enabled by official suppliers** to work with Gaggiuino Gen 3.
 > * Core OTA is compatible with STM32**U585** only (PCBv4 and systems with uPill or WeAct U585 Core Board).
-Sometimes those PCBs may need to be flashed with STM32CubeProgrammer - this will be stated in the release notes if necessary.
+Sometimes the U585 may need to be flashed with STM32CubeProgrammer - this will be stated in the release notes if necessary.

 1. Identify the file(s) to flash from [Releases](#Releases).